GarageBand: Amp

 The amp is designed to be played by plugging a guitar or bass into the device and recording, but can also work with sounds from the audio recorder, included Apple Loops, and imported music files.
 Within it are several customizable amplifiers and stomp boxes, allowing for a broad range of different sounds.

 External apps

 Third-party music apps can be used inside GarageBand in one of two ways.
 The Audio Unit Extensions feature allows third-party instruments and effect plug-ins to be played and used directly inside GarageBand as if they were native to the app.
 The Inter-App Audio functionality lets users record audio from another app into GarageBand.

 Sound Library

-The Sound Library was added in November 2017 with the 2.3.1 update and lets the user download additional free instruments, drummers and loops released as Sound Packs that are added to the app over time.
+The Sound Library was added in November 2017 with the 2.3.1 update and lets the user download additional free content as Sound Packs that are added to the app over time.
+Each Sound Pack includes one or more of a variety of additional instruments, drummers, loops, or amplifier effects, and are each centered around specific styles of music.

+As of 2026, the following sound packs can be downloaded on GarageBand for iOS: